Know Before You Swim

 Find out how we're protecting swimmers with updated safety protocols.

-Learn more about these offerings and check back soon for reservation times.
+Visit the Y to swim laps, perfect your stroke, and bond with family.
 Remember, reservations are required.
-They open at midnight two days prior to the reservation start date.
+They open at 6:00 am two days prior to the reservation start date.

 Learn about safe, socially-distanced ways to enjoy the water at the Y. These activities are offered just for members.